Sorsa55/Sorsa55/README.md

 Currently i have been using following tech:

-  -React(Next.js) React Native and Angular
+  -React React Native Angular NestJS NextJS...
+(React and Angular yes)

   -TS and JS.